Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Introduction

 \section{Introduction}

-Nowadays, applications that do not include at least one open-source software (OSS) component are rare~\cite{ZaffarKZ11}.
-Between October 2019 and September 2020, 16 million new developers joined GitHub, the most widely used service for the development of OSS, and more than 60 million new repositories have been created around the world~\cite{github_state_2020}.

-The pervasiveness of OSS in enterprise software is impressive: 72\% of Fortune 50 companies use GitHub Enterprise~\cite{github_state_2020}; according to a report by Snyk~\cite{tal_state_2019}, the large majority of the applications they analyzed include some open-source components, which contribute up to as much as 50\% to the entire code-base of those applications.
+Over the past two decades, the availability of open-source software (OSS) components and their adoption have grown so much that the applications that do not include at least one open-source component have become the exception rather than the norm~\cite{ZaffarKZ11}.
+According to a report by Snyk~\cite{tal_state_2019}, the large majority of applications on GitHub Enterprise~\cite{github_state_2020} include some open-source components, which account for as much as 50\% of the entire code-base of those applications.

+Because OSS components have become an integral part of the large majority of software products (either free or commercial), their vulnerabilities can have a disruptive impact on businesses and on the society at large.

+The effective management of the software supply chain has proven to be a critical problem of today's software industry and has received considerable attention both from academia, from practitioners, and from tool makers, particularly the numerous players in the Software Composition Analysis space that have emerged in the past ten years.

+While the early approaches (such as OwaspDC) attacked the problem of detecting vulnerable dependencies by relying on metadata to link vulnerability advisories (such as those collected by the National Vulnerability Database, NVD) and the affected software artifacts (i.e. packaged dependencies), the limitations of such approach soon became evident.

-On the other hand, software vulnerabilities are equally prone to emerge in OSS software and are bound to have a disruptive impact.
-In order to avoid such impact, detailed information on the vulnerabilities emerging in OSS is required to maintain a secure software supply chain.
-The most advanced approaches in the literature use code-level information about the vulnerable code fragment and its fix; this enables efficient detection of vulnerable dependencies, as well as accurate impact assessment through reachability analysis~\cite{ponta_emse_2020}.
+More advanced approaches in the literature use code-level information about the vulnerable code fragment and its fix; this enables a more accurate detection of vulnerable dependencies, as well as a precise impact assessment through reachability analysis.
+Thew first of such approaches that go \emph{beyond metadata}, was first proposed, to the best of our knowledge, by Ponta et al. in 2015~\cite{ponta_emse_2020}.
+While the public information about how the commercial tools that appeared in the market later on is lacking, they often advertise capabilities that explicitly or implicitly refer to a code-oriented approach.

-Unfortunately, the data about security vulnerabilities is scattered across heterogeneous sources, often not machine readable, and does not provide the necessary level of detail, especially when it comes to code-level details.
+Unfortunately, the data about security vulnerabilities is scattered across heterogeneous sources, often not machine-readable, and does not provide the the necessary level of detail, especially when it comes to code-level details.
 At the same time, manual approaches~\cite{ponta_manually-curated_2019} to find such data cannot scale proportionally to the amount of open-source code developed by the community and incorporated in commercial products.

 The role of automated tools becomes increasingly important~\cite{sabetta_practical_2018,CabreraLozoya2021}.
 Academic and industrial researchers have mostly focused on the classification of security-relevant commits, where a critical piece of data is the commit that introduces or fixes \emph{some} vulnerability.
 However, this kind of research requires a large amount of training data to be available, which leads to a somewhat circular problem.